Ashlalala/aajonusnet/md/QNA/Q&A Of September 9, 2007.md

 A: Yeah raw milk, we're talking about an all raw milk diet.
 She’s asking can a raw milk diet cure diseases.
 Yes it can cure some definitely.
 It's cured emphysema, tuberculosis, diabetes of all sorts.
-So yes it’spossible.
+So yes it’s possible.

 Q: ...and that’s just raw milk that’s no vegetables?